 As seasons change, you may notice some pain in your joints.
 Fortunately, chiropractic care can help.
-When most people hear “chiropractic care” they usually think of spinal problems and back pain.
-While this is true, chiropractic can treat conditions other than pain in the joints of the spine.
+When most people hear “chiropractic care,” they usually think of spinal problems and back pain.
+While this is true, chiropractic can treat conditions other than the pain in the joints of the spine.

 It can be used for joints all over the body, including ankles, knees, shoulders, hips, and wrists.
-It is a natural, whole body approach to health care and wellness as a very effective way to manage chronic joint pain such as arthritis, or join pain due to injury.
+It is a natural, whole-body approach to health care and wellness as a very effective way to manage chronic joint pain such as arthritis or joint pain due to injury.

 What Causes Joint Pain and Immobility?

 There are several reasons that a joint may become painful and immobile.
 Injury or trauma to the joint, such as a fall, being hit while playing sports, or being involved in a car accident, can cause injury.
-Microtrauma occurs due to a repetitive use injury such as working on an assembly line or using a computer all day, can also cause damage resulting in pain.
+Microtrauma occurs due to a repetitive use injury, such as working on an assembly line or using a computer all day and can also cause damage resulting in pain.

 Finally, age may be a factor.
-As we get older, our bodies don’t hold up like they once did.
+Our bodies don’t hold up as they once did as we age.
 This can mean joint pain and decreased range of motion.
 The colder months can instigate pain in the major joints, including the knees, back, hips, and shoulders.

 Why does Cold Weather Exacerbate Joint Pain?

-Sodas don’t count as hydration and this can be a real problem.
+Sodas don’t count as hydration, which can be a real problem.
 Generally, people don’t hydrate as much when the weather is cool – or not as much as they did during the warm summer months.

-When the weather cools down people become less active, especially if there is snow and ice on the ground.
+People become less active when the weather cools down, especially if there is snow and ice on the ground.
 Lack of exercise can lead to serious joint troubles.

 Depression can also impact your entire body, including your joints.
 Many people suffer from Seasonal Affective Disorder or SAD.
-Doctors believe that it occurs because of the shorter days and generally darker skies during the winter months.
+Doctors believe it occurs because of the shorter days and generally darker skies during winter.
 Depression and anxiety have strong ties to chronic pain as a whole, including joint pain.